-NYC Ferry launches Monday as city ‘goes back to the water’
+NYC Ferry launching from Rockaway in ‘new era’ for transit - amNewYork

 After the Rockaway route begins service, two more — Astoria and South Brooklyn — will launch this summer.
 By the end of 2018, another three routes will come online.

-Queens Borough President Melinda Katz said the ferry service would be a “huge boost” for the area.
+Queens Borough President Melinda Katz said the ferry service will be a “huge boost” for the area.

 “When you have permanency in a ferry, it means predictability for the Rockaways,” she said.
 “It means that stores can predict the number of folks coming in and out.
 It means that we can create jobs based on the predictability of a permanent ferry.
 It means that families who move out to the Rockaways know that they are going to be able to get in and out and work with the ferry every single day for years to come.”